xavier-taylor/infinite-input/db/README.md

 # pgadmin er tool

 its pretty cool, but it is incomplete - for example, it lacks unique constraint.
 So any schema diagram created with it is just the first step - afterwards, you need to go through and add more details

+# running a .sql file
+psql xavier -d infinite_input -f  mandarin.sql
+-d indicates the database, -f indicates the file, and xavier is the role This command runs that .sql file